nelsonjchen/iphone_12_mini_face_id_3d_scanning_mount/README.md

 ![iPhone 12 Mini Face ID Mount Storage](hero_storage.png)

 A 3D-printed mount to turn an iPhone 12 mini into a dedicated forward-facing Face ID scanner, designed for use with the [Heges 3D Scanner](https://hege.sh/) app.
+[EM3D Scanner App](https://em3dscanningapp.com/) might also be a good alternative too as it has a decent trial but I haven't tried it yet.

 The iPhone 12 mini is an ideal candidate for this because it can often be found cheaply on the used market.
 Even units with battery damage, non-OEM screens, or cosmetic wear (like being "chewed on by a dog") are perfect, as long as the Face ID sensor is functional.

 Real world though?
 Good for a snapshot or two after a bit.
 Large flat surfaces can show bends.
 But the sensors on the iPhone 12 mini seem to bug out.
 Not sure if it's due to my crap-condition iPhone 12 mini's battery bugging out and heating things to madness and so on.
 Don't be expecting to scan some engines or whatevers with this.
 Get a real scanner.
 This is for small things and poor budgets and/or drawer phones you might already have.

 ## Features